object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

     In the video above, please ignore Dr Ham's comments regarding assessment, quizzes, the Piazza forum, and the midterm in week 7.
-    The live lab sessions for the Oxford course will take place on Tuesdays at 09:00 each week.
+    The office hours for the Oxford course will take place on Thursdays at 15:00 each week.

 A core tool of mathematics is to define abstract objects and the operations which apply to them.
 This approach defines all the basic